visibility Similar

 KENNEDY SPACE CENTER, FLA. - Workers in the Orbiter Processing Facility get ready to lift and install the rear body flap on orbiter Discovery.
 The body flap, which is temporarily under protective covering, attaches below the main engines.

-KENNEDY SPACE CENTER, FLA. - Jeff Thon, an SRB mechanic with United Space Alliance, is fitted with a harness to test a vertical solid rocket booster propellant grain inspection technique.
-Thon will be lowered inside a mockup of two segments of the SRBs.
+KENNEDY SPACE CENTER, FLA. - Seen from below and through a solid rocket booster segment mockup, Jeff Thon, an SRB mechanic with United Space Alliance, tests the feasibility of a vertical solid rocket booster propellant grain inspection technique.
 The inspection of segments is required as part of safety analysis.

 KENNEDY SPACE CENTER, FLA. - In the Vehicle Assembly Building, Jim Landy, NDE specialist, examines flight crew lockers using flash thermography.
 He is screening the lockers for hidden damage underneath dings and dents that might occur during handling.